bfpimentel/chuck-norris-app/README.md

 ### :app
 This is the presentation layer, it is responsible for what the user sees.

-- **Fragment**: The Fragment is responsible to listen to the user inputs and its ViewModel outputs, almost all of them are state machines.
+- **Fragment**: The Fragment is responsible to listen to the user inputs and its ViewModel outputs.
 - **ViewModel**: It expects the Fragment inputs and calls the UseCases, from *domain* module, then, it can output the data to the Fragments via LiveData observers.
 All the ViewModels in this project also have a Navigator.
 - **Navigator**: It navigates or pops to other fragments.